Respond • Recover • Protect

 Do these steps as soon as possible.

-• Contact your bank if financial information was entered.
+• Contact your bank if payment or financial information was entered.

-• Report the message to your mobile carrier.
+• Report the text to your carrier or messaging platform when possible.

 Avoid it first — then what to do if it happened.